Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   by the control packet type definition.
 See {{srt-ctrl-pkt-type-table}}.

 Subtype (16 bits):
-: This field specifies additional subtype of specific packets.
+: This field specifies an additional subtype for specific packets.
   See {{srt-ctrl-pkt-type-table}}.

 Type-specific Information (32 bits):
-: The use of this field is defined by the particular control packet type.
+: The use of this field depends on the particular control packet type.
 Handshake packets don't use this field.

 Control Information Field (variable length):
-: The use of this field is defined by the Control Type field of the control packet.
+: The use of this field is defined by the Control Type field of a control packet.

 The types of SRT control packets are shown in {{srt-ctrl-pkt-type-table}}.
-The value, "0x7ffff", is reserved for user-defined type.
+The value "0x7ffff" is reserved for a user-defined type.

 | ----------------- | ------------ | ------- | -------------------------- |
 | Packet Type       | Control Type | Subtype | Section                    |